Regaining Your Strength After Chemo: Your Complete Guide

 Choose the Right Diet

-And even though I didn’t undergo chemo myself, I’ve used the same diet types to help women who have… And they thrived under them!
+And even though I didn’t undergo chemo myself, I’ve used the same anti-cancer diet types to help women who have… And they thrived under them!

 The role of nutrition in your recovery cannot be overstated.
 Chemotherapy often brings about a shift in dietary habits.
 It’s essential to rebuild these in consultation with an expert, focusing on nutrient-rich, wholesome foods that can replenish your body and aid in your recovery.